EficodeDemoOrg/GitHub-Copilot-Hands-on-Workshop/exercises/creative-coding/todo-app/README.md

 You can choose any language you wish to use to complete this exercise.

-Use the user stories below to craft prompts for Copilot.
+Start with the user stories below to craft prompts for Copilot.

 ## User Stories
 -   [ ] User can see an `input` field where he can type in a to-do item